jrc13245/simpleAuras/README.md

 Other:
 - [c] / Copy: Copies the aura.
-- [E] / Export: Exports only the current aura into a text string.
+- [e] / Export: Exports only the current aura into a text string.
 - Delete: Deletes the aura after confirmation.

 \* = For these functions to work on targets SuperWoW is REQUIRED!